November 06, 2020 5 min read

 Yes, Aloe Vera does expire.
 Like any other plant or organic matter, it does go bad after a certain amount of time.
 The specific shelf life depends on what form of Aloe Vera you are using, from gel & lotion to juices, extracts, raw leaves, and more.

-The benefits of Aloe Vera range from its application in wound healing and treating burns to supporting good digestive health and supporting the immune system.
+The benefits of Aloe Vera range from its topical application for skin and supporting natural deep moisturizing and soothing to helping maintain good digestive health and supporting the immune system.

 The type of Aloe you use will determine how long you'll be able to keep it in storage before the beneficial ingredients become inactive.